knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_2.md

 OS > file system, network, memory, process, multiprocess

-# School Analogy
+# The File System: A School Analogy

 what is file (review), what is direcotyr, why need to change it. what is the current working directory, ...

 single-level directory
 two-level directory => need to navigate

-# Files and Folders in the Digital World

 # The File System
 Analogy: can have one big notebook, with history math and physics and chemistry notes.
 However, we all know that it's much easier to sort through things by having a separate notebook for each subject.